Skip to content

 “It brings me closer to myself.
 The feeling of acceptance is the most powerful thing I get from cannabis.”
 Laganja Estranja (she/her)

-“Weed has helped me explore my understanding of my gender and gender presentation.
-I experience a lot of fear and anxiety about going out in public or being on social media wearing makeup or what’s traditionally considered ‘feminine’ clothes in Western society.
-[This is due to] safety reasons and anxiety about the people around me not respecting my true gender and pronouns…or questioning the validity of my trans experience.
+“Weed has really helped me to explore my understanding of my gender and my gender presentation.
+I experience a lot of fear and anxiety about going in public or being on social media wearing makeup or what’s traditionally considered ‘feminine’ clothes in western society, both for safety reasons as well as anxiety about the people around me not respecting my true gender and pronouns, or questioning the validity or sincerity of my trans experience.
 It’s just a lot easier for me to wear a skirt to the club if I smoke beforehand.
-Allowing myself the space to explore my gender presentation separately from my gender identity and people’s perception of it also helped me reflect more deeply on my own understanding of my gender identity without feeling influenced by the things I enjoy or like to wear and how those things are gendered in our society.”
+Allowing myself the space to explore my gender presentation separately from my gender identity and people’s perception of it also helped me reflect more deeply on what my real understanding of my gender identity was, without feeling influenced by the things I enjoy or like to wear and how those things are gendered in our society.”
 Mercer C. (he/him)

-Important info for those on gender-affirming hormone therapy/hormone replacement therapy (GAHT/HRT)
+Important health info for those on gender-affirming hormone therapy/hormone replacement therapy (GAHT/HRT)

 Since the body is processing multiple things at once—tetrahydrocannabinol (THC) and/or cannabidiol (CBD) as well as hormones—we’ve gotten questions about whether there’s any interaction or interference between cannabis and GAHT specifically.
 Here are the two most frequently asked questions.